aslaton4/Group9-Project-3/README.md

 - Jade Russell

 ### Overview
-#### This project analyzes food delivery trends for restaurants in New York City, focusing on delivery times, customer ratings, and populat cuisines.
+#### This project analyzes food delivery trends for restaurants in New York City, focusing on delivery times, customer ratings, and popular cuisines.
 Using a structured ETL (Extract, Transform, Load) pipeline, the data from a CSV file is transformed and stored in a PostgreSQL database with two nomalized tables: orders and restaurants.
 The insights generated from this project allows us to provide meaningful data-driven recommendations for improving delivery performance and understanding customer preferences in one of the busiest metropolitan areas.

 ### Instructions for Setup
 #### 1. Setup - Clone the Repository